bdist/bdist-workspace/README.md

 (psycopg2.errors.UndefinedTable) relation "depositor" does not exist
 ```

-If the exception thrown looks like the one in the example then follow this checklist:
+If the exception thrown looks like the one in the example, then follow this checklist:

 1. Is the database you are connected to the correct one?